 - Be kind to yourself!
 Recognize that everyone experiences exercise setbacks.
 Make note of what’s working (and what’s not) and focus simply on moving a little bit more today than you did yesterday

 Many studios, fitness programs, and exercise professionals are offering free online exercise videos and livestream recordings right now.
 If you have a favourite local studio or exercise program, visit their website or social media pages to see what virtual classes and workouts are available to you.

-Although now is not the time to meet your exercise partner in person, we encourage you to log in to ActiveMatch to find an exercise partner that you can connect with virtually during this challenging time.
+Although now is not the time to meet your exercise partner in person, we encourage you to log in to ActiveMatch to find an exercise partner that you can connect with virtually.